 Always keep your inventions a secret – Do not market or sell the inventions until the patent application has been filed.
 Obtaining a patent is a two-step process spaced 12 months apart.

-File a provisional patent application in South Africa (to obtain the earliest possible date from which to claim rights to your invention).
+File a provisional application in South Africa (to obtain the earliest possible date from which to claim rights to your invention).
 Once the provisional patent has been submitted, additional steps has to be taken within 12 months to complete the application.

-File a complete patent application within 12 months of filing the provisional patent application in South Africa, and/or in each country where you wish to obtain patent protection.
+File a complete application within 12 months of filing the provisional application in South Africa, and/or in each country where you wish to obtain patent protection.
 To register a patent for your invention there are a 3 basic requirements that an invention need to adhere to according to South African law:

 All patent applications must be:

 This “absolute” novelty requirement implies that any disclosure anywhere in the world before the filing date of a patent application in South Africa, will destroy the novelty of your invention, thereby forfeiting your patent rights.